 > Do not use table salt, or salt that contains Iodine.
 Pond salt is 100% pure salt that contains no additives.

 > Be sure to periodically test your pond water for salt %.
-We can do this at the Garden Center for FREE, to make sure everything is where it is supposed to be.
+We can do this at the Garden Center for you, to make sure everything is where it is supposed to be.